hugo-next/hugo-theme-next-starter/README.md

 # 2. Deploy & Browser visit

-Check the repository folder then use the Hugo command line deploy in local & open browser visit site.
+Check in the repository folder then use the Hugo command line deploy in local & open browser visit site.

 ```
 hugo server